how.to teach a dog to catch a frisbee, play frisbee, disc dogs

 Retrieving the Frisbee

 Retrieving the frisbee is the final step in basic frisbee training.
 Encourage your dog to chase and bring the frisbee back to you by using treats or a toy as a reward.
 Avoid engaging in tug of war.
-If they do not release, withhold the treat.
+If they do not release, withhold the treatment.

 Advanced Frisbee Training